towolf/towolf.github.com/docs/PsychTests/DirectInputMonitoringTest.markdown

 title: DirectInputMonitoringTest
 categories:
   - PsychTests
+encoding: UTF-8
 ---

-DirectInputMonitoringTest \- Test "Zero latency direct input monitoring" feature of some sound cards.
+DirectInputMonitoringTest - Test "Zero latency direct input monitoring" feature of some sound cards.

 This test will currently only work on a subset of some ASIO 2.0 capable soundcards on Microsoft Windows operating systems with the latest